 As an event photographer and videographer, you can use traditional cameras or even drone photography to offer clients comprehensive coverage of their special occasions, delivering professionally edited photos and videos.
 This business allows you to work on location, often during weekends or evenings, giving you the flexibility to manage your schedule.
 By creating memorable and visually stunning content, you can build a strong reputation and secure ongoing referrals and repeat business.

-As a start a handyman business, you can handle various tasks such as fixing leaks, repairing furniture, and performing general maintenance.
+If you’re going to start a handyman business, you should already be able to handle various tasks such as fixing leaks, repairing furniture, and performing general maintenance.
 This business allows you to work flexibly, taking on projects that fit your skill set and schedule.
 By providing reliable and high-quality repair services, you can build a loyal customer base and enjoy a steady stream of work through word-of-mouth referrals and repeat business.

 A personal organizing business involves helping clients declutter and organize their homes or offices, creating more efficient and enjoyable spaces.
 With startup costs ranging from $50 to $150, you can purchase marketing materials and basic organizing supplies.